Subscribe to Snail Mail Sommelier

 The AI That’s Evolving Without Us

-What happens when AI no longer follows us—but outgrows us?
-A lyrical and haunting exploration of self-modifying machines and the future they’re creating.
+What happens when AI no longer follows us, but outgrows us?
+A haunting exploration of self-modifying machines and the future they’re creating.

 The Man Who Couldn’t Die: Real Medical Marvel or Urban Legend?